Baby You Can't Drive My Car: Plot

-Meanwhile, Marge and Homer head home in a CarGo car, only to realize that it listens to their conversations and takes them to random places based on things that they randomly talk about.
-They report the problem to the founders, but are told it is a part of CarGo’s Sponsored Rides program selling users’ data to corporations; and that this insider information is covered by the non-disclosure agreement that Homer and Marge signed.
-Horrified at the unethical manipulation, Homer quits and vows to sue the company.
+Meanwhile, Marge and Homer head home in a CarGo car but realize it listens to their conversations and takes them to places they talk about.
+They report the problem but are told it is part of CarGo's program to sell users' data to corporations.
+Horrified at the unethical manipulation, Homer vows to stop them.

-Homer, Burns and Smithers team up to stop the cars to end the company.
-With their CarGo credentials, they breach the main computer server room where Smithers works to reconfigure the deep neural network and disable the cars' fuel cells, but Marge confronts them with a Nerf bazooka gun.
-After pleading with Homer not to destroy the fun she is having from her job, she goes to report the situation to the founders, but notices CarGo's next phase, Sponsored Lives, an effort to use the cars' keychain fob to eavesdrop everywhere the keys go, even the bathroom.
-An appalled Marge then helps Smithers shut down the company by shooting a Nerf dart at the server keyboard.
-After the cars shut down, Springfielders are relieved and CarGo is bankrupted.
-Homer asks Burns to consider hiring him and Marge to work together at the plant, but Burns refuses and angrily begins to remember why he fired Homer until Marge shoots him in the head with a Nerf dart, causing him to forget.
-Homer and Marge then go home "self-driving the old-fashioned way" — drinking wine in Homer's car riding on a tow truck.
+Homer, Burns and Smithers team up to stop the cars.
+With their credentials, they breach the server room where Smithers works to reconfigure the deep neural network and disable the cars' fuel cells, but Marge confronts them.
+After pleading with Homer not to destroy the fun she is having, she goes to report the situation, but notices CarGo's next phase to use the cars' keychain fob to eavesdrop everywhere they go.
+Appalled, Marge helps Smithers shut down the cars, and CarGo is bankrupted.
+Homer asks Burns to hire him and Marge to work together at the plant, but Burns refuses and remembers why he fired Homer until Marge causes him to forget.

-In the epilogue, the founders cite CarGo as a "bump in the road", and announce to their employees a new way to reach consumers; multi-lingual talking tattoos.
-During the closing credits, a scene from earlier in the episode shows Homer and Marge putting their CarGo car in "snuggle mode".
-They begin to make love in the car until it stops at the church, much to Reverend Lovejoy's frustration.
+Later, the CarGo founders announce a new way to reach consumers: multilingual talking tattoos.

+Production

+Tracy Morgan was cast for two episodes for this season.
+He previously played himself in "My Way or the Highway to Heaven".
+In this episode, he plays a tow truck driver who encounters Homer and Marge.